JAMI PORTER LARA

 Jami Porter Lara (b.
 1969, Spokane, Washington) has lived in Albuquerque, New Mexico since 1980.
 Working a variety of media, ranging from ceramics to drawing to social exchange, and mixing traditional forms with contemporary strategies, her work questions how value is assigned to cultural objects.
 Her work is widely collected and has been featured in American Art Collector Magazine, Hyperallergic, and on PBS arts series, Colores.
 Recent exhibitions include the National Museum of Women in the Arts, Albuquerque Museum of Art and Art History, the Museum of Contemporary Art in Los Angeles, and the Center for Land Use Interpretation in Wendover, Utah.
 She is represented by Central Features Contemporary Art in Albuquerque and Stephanie Breitbard Fine Arts in San Francisco.

-Click here to see a video about Jami and her work.
+Click here and here to see videos about Jami and her work.

 Art on the Border, art21 magazine